-Kimberly Snyder, CN, nutritionist to the stars and New York Times best-selling author of the "Beauty Detox"book series and "Radical Beauty,"isn’t only about eating wholesome, healthy foods and meditating.
-She’s also a major proponent of getting the best sleep of our life (every day)—so much so she’s coming out with a digital sleep course this spring.
+Kimberly Snyder, CN, nutritionist to the stars and New York Times best-selling author of the "Beauty Detox" book series and "Radical Beauty,"isn’t only about eating wholesome, healthy foods and meditating.
+She’s also a major proponent of getting the best sleep of our life, every day.
 “Sleep is one of the best ways to take a time out from the toxic effects of stress.
 Stress shows up on your face in the form of fine lines, dark circles, and lackluster skin and hair,” Snyder tells Organic Authority.
 “This affects your waistline, too.”

-But as pleasant and relaxing as it sounds, sleeping isn’t always easy to do given our daily demands and never-ending pipeline of anxiety-inducing responsibilities.
+But as pleasant and relaxing as it sounds, sleeping isn’t always easy to do given our current stress levels, daily demands and never-ending pipeline of anxiety-inducing responsibilities.
 Snyder shares her five best tips to get your best sleep ever once and for all.

 While some people swear they’re surviving with their daily five hours of slumber, they’re probably not thriving.
 “All adults should follow the same rule of thumb: seven to nine hours of sleep each day—and women even need a little more sleep than men,” says Snyder, who says sleep deprivation is more harmful for women.
 “When your body is well rested, you are not only able to function better, but you will be amazed at how much more efficient you are in the tasks you perform.
 If this is the common goal of all of us, we should all have the same sleep number to achieve it!”